 Rock bass, largemouth bass, smallmouth bass, crappie, freshwater drum and sunfish species can be found along the Cleveland shoreline in summer and can be caught on offerings such as tube jigs, dropshot rigs and live bait.
 Some good eater size walleye (15-20 inches) have been found in water as shallow as 16-24 feet deep by Cleveland area boating anglers, although more consistent catches are being made in 68-70.
 Yellow perch fishing off Cleveland has been heating up off Wildwood Park in 32-38 foot of water.

-Two fun fishing events on Saturday:
+Two fun fishing events coming up on Sept.
+22.:

 Steelhead Expo, Rocky River Nature Center: A collaboration between the Ohio Central Basin Steelheaders and Cleveland Metroparks offers expert speakers and seminars, vendors, and other related information to kick off the fall steelhead season.
 The event is free, but you’re encouraged to enter the raffle fundraiser.
 More information on the Steelheaders web site.

 Rocky River Watershed Council Fundraiser, Slim & Chubby’s: The Rocky River Watershed Council is having a fundraiser at Slim & Cubby’s in Strongsville (12494 Prospect Road) from 5 to 8 p.m.
 The $35 charge includes unlimited appetizers and drinks, plus a silent auction and raffle all to benefit watershed protection efforts!
 RSVP at www.myrockyriver.org.
 Walk-ins are welcome.

 Where: Fishing has been fair with the best reports coming from Cedar Point, Huron, and Vermilion in 25 to 45 feet of water.
 Anglers are reporting limits of 17 to 22-inch fish.
 Fish are being caught less than 1 mile offshore east of Kelleys Island as well.